-Our voice services compete with wireline phone companies, including incumbent local exchange carriers ("ILECs") competitive local exchange carriers ("CLECs"), wireless phone service providers and other VoIP service providers.
+Our voice services compete with wireline phone companies, including incumbent local exchange carriers ("ILECs"), competitive local exchange carriers ("CLECs"), wireless phone service providers and other Internet-based and VoIP service providers.
 Certain phone companies, such as the ILECs AT&T and Verizon, have substantial capital and other resources, longstanding customer relationships, and extensive existing facilities and network rights-of-way.
 A few CLECs also have existing local networks and significant financial resources.
-In addition, we are increasingly competing with wireless phone service providers as people substitute mobile phones for landline phones and with Internet-based phone services.
+In addition, we are increasingly competing with wireless phone service providers as customers replace landline phones with mobile phones and Internet-based phone services.